Gov. DeWine Signs New Budget Bill into Law

 In Ohio, public libraries are funded through the Public Library Fund (PLF).
 Each month, the PLF receives a percentage of the state’s tax receipts that go into the state’s General Revenue Fund (GRF).
-We are asking the Ohio General Assembly to support the PLF at least at the current level of 1.70% of the GRF, because we know that strong libraries make our communities stronger.
-Ohio’s public libraries continuously evolve to provide the information, programs and services for residents of all ages.
+Governor DeWine’s budget proposal includes a commitment to Ohio’s public libraries by funding the Public Library Fund (PLF) at 1.7% in FY 24 and FY 25 in permanent law.

 Use your zip code, to find your legislator.